ljdursi/new-newsletter-page/testimonials.md

 ## I don’t have time for all of this - how can I make it shorter?

-Talking with your clients and hearing how things are going in their work with your team, and what they’re thinking of next, is a _very_ powerful way to spend your time.
-So I’d definitely encourage you to do _some_ of the interviews yourself.
+I’d definitely recommend doing _some_ of the interviews yourself.
+Talking with your clients and hearing how things are going in their work with your team, and what they’re thinking of next, is a _very_ powerful way to spend our time.

-Almost everything else can be effectively delegated - the pre-reading, the write-ups, the video editing.
+Almost everything else can be effectively delegated - the pre-reading, the write-ups, the video editing....

 ## But My Writeup Still Isn’t Good Enough To Publish!